alemar11/ios-watchos-tvos-macos-resources/README.md

 #### 🔸*Swift*
 * [GBPageControl](https://github.com/jhurt/GBPageControl) - A page control for SpriteKit based games written in Swift.
+* [PageControls](https://github.com/popwarsweet/PageControls) - This is a selection of custom page controls to replace UIPageControl, inspired by a dribbble.
 * [PageMenu](https://github.com/uacaps/PageMenu) - A paging menu controller built from other view controllers placed inside a scroll view (like Spotify, Windows Phone, Instagram).

 ## Pager